shullies/Wids_minigames_using_sat/README.md

 You are free to look up and study other online resources if you find anything helpful, but the above are more than sufficient to finish the project.

+(I made a small mistake as a result of which you can technically access week 3 week 4 materials early. )